From the northwest corner

 As the center of the umbra barreled across the border between Utah and Arizona at 833.6 miles per hour, I was directly in its path.

 This was a total eclipse, but a different type of totality was reached.
-The moon's orbit around earth is not a perfect circle, it's an ellipse, or egg-shaped path.
-During this eclipse, the moon was at one of its furthest distances from earth, making it appear smaller than the disk of the sun.
+The moon's orbit around the earth is not a perfect circle, it's an ellipse or egg-shaped path.
+During this eclipse, the moon was at one of its furthest distances from the earth, making it appear smaller than the disk of the sun.
 During eclipse totality, a ring of the sun remained visible surrounding the moon, prompting the common name for this eclipse type, the Ring of Fire.
-While still within the umbral shadow of the moon, on the center line of totality daylight remained, diminished but not extinguished.
+While still within the umbral shadow of the moon, on the centerline of totality daylight remained, diminished but not extinguished.

 I journeyed from Tucson, Arizona north to the small community of Page, north of Flagstaff on the Utah-Arizona border.
 I overnighted in Flagstaff and made my way north in the morning, passing through the red rock desert of the Colorado Plateau, my personal favorite place on earth.
 I arrived at the spot I had chosen, Horseshoe Bend.
 Situated atop 1000-foot sandstone cliffs overlooking an entrenched bend of the Colorado River, I thought it would be an impressive place to view and photograph my first total eclipse.